D.C. sniper attacks: Arrest

-The crime spree came to a close at 3:15 a.m. on October 24, 2002, when Muhammad and Malvo were found sleeping in their car at a rest stop off Interstate 70 near Myersville, Maryland, and were arrested on federal weapons charges.
-Police were tipped off by two 911 calls from individuals at the rest stop.
-Four hours earlier, Montgomery County police chief Charles Moose had relayed this cryptic message to the sniper: "You have indicated that you want us to do and say certain things.
-You have asked us to say, 'We have caught the sniper like a duck in a noose.'
-We understand that hearing us say this is important to you".
-Moose asked the media "to carry the message accurately and often."
-This statement may refer to a Cherokee fable.
+Just after midnight on October 24, 2002, refrigerator mechanic Whitney Donahue called 911 at a rest stop off Interstate 70 near Myersville, Maryland.
+Donahue said he saw a dark blue 1990 Chevrolet Caprice with New Jersey license plates, which matched the description that law enforcement had said they were looking for.

 Trooper First Class D. Wayne Smith of the Maryland State Police was the first to arrive at the scene and immediately used his light blue unmarked police vehicle to block off the exit by positioning the car sideways between two parked tractor-trailers.
 As more troopers arrived, they effectively sealed off the rest area at both the entrance and exit ramps without the suspects being aware of the rapidly growing police presence.
 Later, as truck driver Ron Lantz was attempting to exit the rest area, his tractor-trailer was commandeered by troopers who used the truck, in place of the police car, to complete the roadblock at the exit.
 With the suspects' escape route sealed off, the SWAT officers moved in to arrest them.

+At 3:19 a.m., Muhammad and Malvo were found sleeping in their car and were arrested on federal weapons charges.

 A stolen Bushmaster .223-caliber weapon and bipod were found in a bag in Muhammad's car.
 Ballistics tests later conclusively linked the seized rifle to 11 of the 14 shootings, including one in which no one was hurt.